pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

 #### Favorites

+    **Favorites_icon**
       - appearance of favorite-pin icon on thumbnail, on mouse hover
-    - correct colors of favorite-pin button
+      - correct colors of favorite-pin button **Favorites_adding**
       - adding to favorites from product page
       - adding to favorites from product pop-up page
-    - adding to favorites from daiy deals thumbnail
+      - adding to favorites from daily deals thumbnail
       - adding to favorites from less-than-5 tab
       - adding to favorites from search thumbnail
-    - adding to favorites from category thumbnail (from categories side panel)
+      - adding to favorites from category

 ----